 Bernice Johnson Reagon, a founder of The Freedom Singers and Sweet Honey in the Rock, has died

-Bernice Johnson Reagon, a civil rights activist who co-founded The Freedom Singers and later started the African-American a cappella ensemble Sweet Honey in the Rock, has died at the age of 81.
+Bernice Johnson Reagon, a civil rights activist who co-founded The Freedom Singers and later started the African American vocal ensemble Sweet Honey in the Rock, died Tuesday at the age of 81.

-Reagon's death was confirmed Wednesday night by Courtland Cox, the chairman of the Student Nonviolent Coordinating Committee's Legacy Project.
+Her daughter, the acclaimed musician Toshi Reagon, shared the news of her mother's passing Wednesday night in a public Facebook post.

 It is impossible to separate liberation struggles from song.
 And in the 1960s — at marches, and in jailhouses — the voice leading those songs was often Bernice Johnson Reagon.
 Her work as a scholar and activist continued throughout her life, in universities and concert halls, at protests and in houses of worship.